 Ring the New Year with a Job Interview

-We are now in the new year of 2017 and a number of people have thought about new year resolutions.
+Starting a new year means thinking about new year resolutions.
 This is also the time of year when we start to think of new career options or simply a new job or that important first job and of course the job interview.
 Although there is no better time than the present to start this new journey, this is of course the easy part, as finding that pearl is becoming more difficult, in a world where recruitment is ever changing.

 Choosing the right career can often be difficult as can changing careers however, having a defined career path will help steer you in the right direction.
 With some self-reflection, hard work and planning, you can prepare yourself for a journey towards a successful interview and a fulfilling and rewarding career.

 Before jumping headlong into the first job vacancy you see, you should take time to consider what it is you really want to do whilst remembering the skills and attributes you already have and can utilise to your best advantage.

 Everyone wants to present the best possible CV to prospective employers but some people looking for new jobs are often confused with what is or is not acceptable.
 There are a number of ways in which to create your CV or update your current one including help from the professional recruitment team at Fairways.
 Although you may be tempted to use an on-line CV builder, you will have a higher quality document if you prepare and design your own instead of taking the one size fits all solution.
 Your CV is the one document promoting you as a commodity long before a prospective employer meets with you and you get your chance to shine.
 Remember employers expect a perfect CV without errors otherwise your CV will go nowhere and neither will you.
 They also expect the truth therefore provide factual information – no lies!